-Fig 28: Deviation of the annual (top) and seasonal (summer middle and winter bottom) temperature from the mean (1961-1990) before and after homogenization for Gardermoen series.
+Fig. 28 Deviation of the annual (top) and seasonal (summer middle and winter bottom) temperature from the mean (1961-1990) before and after homogenization.
 Raw data is presented on the left and homogenized data on the right.
 The series are displayed together with a 5-year Gaussian density function 'normal' kernel regression smoother (blue line)

-Fig 29: Deviation of the annual (top), summer (middle) and winter (bottom)for each climatic region with respect to 1961-1990 mean before (left) and after homogenization (right)
+Fig. 29 Deviation of the annual (top), summer (middle) and winter (bottom) for each climatic region with respect to 1961-1990 mean before (left) and after homogenization (right)